7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 Gupteshwor Mahadev Cave

 In sheer contrast to some of Earth’s highest peaks, the city of Pokhara also offers a series of caves that lie on the other end of the height spectrum.
-Nestled south of Phewa Lake, the 2,950-meter long Gupteshwor Mahadev Cave is as religiously significant as it is geologically impressive.
+Nestled south of Phewa Lake, the 2,950-meter-long Gupteshwor Mahadev Cave is as religiously significant as it is geologically impressive.

-Gupteshwor Mahadev Cave's flamboyant staircase
+Gupteshwor Mahadev Cave's eye-catching stairway

 photography by: Bijay Chaurasia/ Wikimedia Commons